Shilpa-Gopal/Python-Based-Excel-Data-Visualization/README.md

 ## Installation Instructions
 - Installing Python, Pandas, and Required Packages:
-  - Step 1: Install Python 3 from the official website.
+  - Step 1: Install Python3 or Python from the official website.
   - Step 2: Install the required packages using pip:
     ```
     pip install pandas